ev-ran/Photo_Gallery/README.md

 ## Responsive Photo Gallery

-With gratitude to developers for Masonry magic.
+With gratitude to developers for Masonry magic. masonry.desandro.com

-masonry.desandro.com
+This project:

-This project: responsive design for mobile and desktop.
+* responsive design for mobile and desktop.
-Layout structure: main flexbox-container with two flex items for header and photo gallery.
+* Layout structure: main flexbox-container with two flex items for header and photo gallery.
-Masonry dynamic grid layout was placed into the second flex container.
+* Masonry dynamic grid layout [masonry dynamic grid was placed into the second flex container].

+## Desktop design
 ![-](images/about_d.png)
+## Mobile design
 ![-](images/about_m.png)